-Obstructive airway or lung disease is characterized by obstruction to airflow seen as decreased expiratory airflow that primarily involves the bronchi, bronchioles and/or alveoli.
-It is seen in asthma, chronic bronchitis, emphysema, COPD, bronchiectasis, alpha 1 antitrypsin deficiency and bronchiolitis obliterans.
+Obstructive airway or lung disease is characterized by airflow obstruction, seen as decreased expiratory airflow.
+It primarily involves the bronchi, bronchioles, and/or alveoli.
+It is seen in asthma, chronic bronchitis, emphysema, COPD, bronchiectasis, alpha 1 antitrypsin deficiency, and bronchiolitis obliterans.

 *Normal value of FEV1 in adults is >80% and in children is >90%